Jawairiah Noordin

 Jawairiah binti Noordin (born 8 October 1990) is an inactive Malaysian tennis player.

 On 16 November 2009, she reached her best singles ranking of world No. 931.

-Jawairiah made her WTA Tour debut at the 2010 Malaysian Open, having received a wild card with Huỳnh Phương Đài Trang into the doubles tournament, but they lost to Vitalia Diatchenko and Chanelle Scheepers in the first round.
+Jawairiah made her WTA Tour debut at the 2010 Malaysian Open, having received a wildcard with Huỳnh Phương Đài Trang into the doubles tournament, but they lost to Vitalia Diatchenko and Chanelle Scheepers in the first round.

 She also received a wildcard into the main draw of the 2015 Malaysian Open, where she lost to Yulia Putintseva in the first round.

 Playing for Malaysia Fed Cup team, Jawairiah has a win–loss record of 17-14.

 She has won two bronze medals for Malaysia at the Southeast Asian Games, in 2007 and 2009 in the women's team event.